RonjaVerkauf/TechBasics1/README.md

+## TechBasics1

+**Hello** and welcome to my **first** ever **repository!** 🐣

+Here you will find *"All"* of my weekly Assignments

+Have a look at the Assignment for this week (`week1`) for a cute supprise 🦕

-# TechBasics1
+# Side Note

-The following text refers to **Assignment 1** of the Digital Media class *"Tech Basics 1"*.

-This text demonstrates some features of the "markdown" markup language.
+This text is not only an introduction to my repository but also demonstrates some features of the "markdown" markup language.
 On the following website you can find some practical informations: [markdown guide](https://www.markdownguide.org)

 ---